cepthomas/SbotFormat/README.md

 # What It Is

 Sublime Text plugin to do simple formatting of common source code files.
-Doesn't replace the existing file, rather shows the content in a new view.
+Doesn't replace the existing file, shows the content in a new view.

 - Prettify json, turns C/C++ style comments into valid json elements, and removes trailing commas.
 - Prettify xml.